chembl/potsim2/README.md

 # PotSim2: Simple package to segment and compare protein potential grids

-Using [gridDataFormats](https://github.com/MDAnalysis/GridDataFormats) to read the grids and [MDAnalysis](https://www.mdanalysis.org/) to make pdb atom selections.
+Using [gridDataFormats](https://github.com/MDAnalysis/GridDataFormats) to read the grids and [MDAnalysis](https://www.mdanalysis.org/) to make pdb atom selections

 ## Installation

-It requires [pybind11](https://github.com/pybind/pybind11) to compile the C++ extension.
+It requires [pybind11](https://github.com/pybind/pybind11) to compile the C++ extension

 ```bash
 pip install pybind11